 I was surprised to see how Americans ate their food – by cutting with the right, then laying down the knife on the side of the place (often dripping sauce on the tablecloth as a result) then passing the fork over to the right hand and bringing the bite to its designation.
 In America every detail of life was a little different – from doorknobs to table manners.

 Peggy Dufresne had won a stunt-pilot state-championship in Maine, owned a horse and worked at the Berkshire Country Inn, where I was the entertainment for the winter.
 In the spring she took me flying (loop-de-loops, stalls and spins included).
 We flew up to visit John Cassel in Vermont, but got lost between the mountains.
-The plane had no radar or instruments and you can’t just pull over on the side of the road to look at a map when you’re flying.
+The plane had no radar or GPS (of course) and you can’t just pull over on the side of the road to look at a map when you’re flying.
 Luckily we found the airstrip right before the clouds rolled in.

 Later Peggy came to stay with me in Sweden and Denmark (seen here working on our street’s semiannual community-cleanup).